 #5.
 Go Back Onto the Interwebs

 Not to point out the obvious, but the truth is, according 2013 research published in the Proceedings of the National Academy of Sciences, more than 1/3 of new marriages start online.
 The study surveyed more than 19,000 people that got hitched between 2005 and 2012 and found that 45 percent met on online dating sites.
+Simply create a dynamic profile on a site like https://www.hookupdaters.com to begin your journey toward romantic happiness.
 Another interesting tidbit from the study: those relationships that started online turned out to be happier than ones that didn’t.
 Might want to fire up that Tinder app about now.